-1 Section 79.
+1 Section 80.
 Section 1 of this Act appropriates \$1,000.0 374.0 for statewide technology to Executive, 2 Office of Management and Budget, Contingencies and One-Time Items (10-02-11).
 These funds are to be used for 3 the purpose of providing ongoing replacement needs associated with statewide IT initiatives and/or wireless Internet 4 connectivity in state facilities (e.g., replacement of computers and network switches).
-5 Section 80.
+5 Section 81.
 The Delaware Economic Development Office, Delaware Economic Development Authority 6 (10-03-03) will continue to use revenue from the Blue Collar Training Fund for the Workforce Development Grant.
 7 Funding for this grant shall be maintained at current levels.
-8 Section 81.
+8 Section 82.
 Section 1 of this Act appropriates \$2,418.6 \$2,316.8 ASF to Executive, Delaware Economic 9 Development Office, Delaware Tourism Office (10-03-02).
 Of this amount, \$909.2 \$807.4 shall be allocated to 10 "Other Items" as designated in Section 1 of this Act and payable by the Delaware Tourism Office in quarterly 11 allotments.
 The first installment shall be paid by September 30 of each fiscal year or as otherwise approved by the 12 Director of OMB and the Controller General.
-13 Section 82.
-Notwithstanding the provisions of 30 Del.
-C. § 6102 to the contrary, for Fiscal Year 2018 the 14 1% designated annually to the duly established convention and visitors bureau in each county shall instead be 15 deposited to the General Fund.
-16 Section 83.
-Notwithstanding the provisions of any other law, for the fiscal year ending June 30, 2017 17 2018, interest earnings of the Delaware Strategic Fund as provided for in 29 Del.
-C. § 5027, shall to the extent of 18 such interest earnings, be used in the following order and manner, not to exceed the amounts so noted: 19 (a) The first \$446.1 shall be used for the general operating expenses of the Delaware Economic 20 Development Office, as determined by the Director of the Delaware Economic Development Office.
-Should interest 21 earnings not be available by September 1, funding shall be made available directly from the Strategic Fund.
-22 (b) The second \$150.0 shall be allocated as follows: \$125.0 to the New Castle County Chamber of 23 Commerce's business incubator, the Emerging Enterprise Center and \$25.0 to the Middletown Chamber of 24 Commerce business incubator.
-25 (c) The third \$400.0 shall be used for the general operating expenses of the Small Business Development 26 Center.
-Should interest earnings not be available by December 31, 2016 2017, the center shall receive funding 27 directly from the Strategic Fund for said expenses and shall waive further interest earnings for that period.

-(d) The fourth \$300.0 shall be used to continue the Delaware Business Marketing Program within the Delaware Economic Development Authority (10-03-03).
-Should interest earnings not be available by September 1, funding shall be made directly from the Strategic Fund.
+13 Section 83.
+Notwithstanding the provisions of any other law, for the fiscal year ending June 14 30, 2017 2018, interest earnings of the Delaware Strategic Fund as provided for in 29 Del.
+C. § 5027, shall to the 15 extent of such interest earnings, be used in the following order and manner, not to exceed the amounts so noted: 16 (a) The first \$446.1 shall be used for the general operating expenses of the Delaware Economic 17 Development Office, as determined by the Director of the Delaware Economic Development Office.
+Should interest 18 earnings not be available by September 1, funding shall be made available directly from the Strategic Fund.
+19 (b) The second \$150.0 shall be allocated as follows: \$125.0 to the New Castle County Chamber of 20 Commerce's business incubator, the Emerging Enterprise Center and \$25.0 to the Middletown Chamber of 21 Commerce business incubator.
+22 (c) The third \$400.0 shall be used for the general operating expenses of the Small Business Development 23 Center.
+Should interest earnings not be available by December 31, 2016 2017, the center shall receive funding 24 directly from the Strategic Fund for said expenses and shall waive further interest earnings for that period.
+25 (d) The fourth \$300.0 shall be used to continue the Delaware Business Marketing Program within the 26 Delaware Economic Development Authority (10-03-03).
+Should interest earnings not be available by September 1, 27 funding shall be made directly from the Strategic Fund.
 It is the intent of the General Assembly that these funds shall be used for business marketing and recruitment.
-These funds may be used together with non-state contributions to the Delaware Business Marketing Program.
-However, in the event that non-state contributions are not available, or in the event such contributions are insufficient to fully access the resources of the Delaware Business Marketing Program, it is the intent of the General Assembly that the Delaware Business Marketing Program shall continue to fully operate using only the interest earnings on the Delaware Strategic Fund as provided for in 29 Del.
+These funds may be used together with non-state contributions or in the event such contributions are insufficient to fully access the resources of the Delaware Business Marketing fully operate using only the interest earnings on the Delaware Strategic Fund as provided for in 29 Del.
 C. § 5027.